nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 optimized for use via a Command Line Interface (CLI).
 This application is for you if you wish to have an application to keep track of your workouts and have a system to store your workout routines.

-You will be able to create, view, update and delete the workouts and plans you have created and stored them in the application.
+You will be able to create, view, update and delete the workouts and plans you have created and store them in the application.
 You will also be able to schedule your workout plans for a week (7 days).

 ### Terminology